Genivia/ugrep/README.md

 This is a lot of work to type in correctly!
-If you are like me, I'm lazy and don't want to spend time fiddling with regex patterns when I am working on somethine more important.
+If you are like me, I'm lazy and don't want to spend time fiddling with regex patterns when I am working on something more important.
 There is an easier way by using **ugrep**'s pre-defined patterns (`-f`):

     ugrep -r -o -nkw 'main' -f patterns/c/zap_strings -f patterns/c/zap_comments myproject